Valletta Malta Travel Guide

 Malta uses the Euro (€), making it straightforward for visitors from other Eurozone countries.

-General costs for travel categories.
+General fees for travel categories.

 Malta generally provides a safe and well-equipped environment for visitors.